apersongithub/Revert-YouTube-UI/README.md

 a temporary solution to revert to the old ui. the new ui was put into effect since april and is slowly rolling out to users.

+# Features
+- runs automatically no need to manually do anything after installation

 # Steps
 Download the <a href="https://github.com/apersongithub/Revert-YouTube-UI/releases/">latest release</a>